Nikishita2006/Habit_Tracker/README.md

 # 🧠 Habit Tracker in Python
 A beginner-friendly Python project to track daily habits.
-Supports adding, deleting, and marking tasks, shows progress with graphs, and automatically saves your data using files.
+Supports adding, deleting, and marking tasks, and automatically saves your data using files.
 ## 🚀 Features

 - ✅ Add one or multiple habits at once